Ancient Vessels

 - Windows are cutouts (not black decal or indentation).
 They are clean, uniform, and aligned.

 - Portholes are flat just like those of the real Queen Mary.
 They are not indentation on a solid hull and then ridiculously painted white.
-They alo do not have thick brass frames which make a model a casual decoration instead of historic admiration.
+They also do not have thick brass frames.

 - Parts are painted for accurate representation of the historic ship.